Skip to contents

 show_events = FALSE,

-• Publication tables: Default settings provide complete output ready for manuscripts
+• Publication tables: Default settings provide profile likelihood CIs and complete output ready for manuscripts

 Practical Considerations